Why We Like The SB150 Turq Mountain Bike Frame

-If you're ideal ride consists of barreling down black diamond trails at warp speed and taking the point-and-shoot-style rock gardens on steep chunky trails that you pedaled yourself up to, then you'll need a capable and trustworthy steed between your legs like the Yeti SB150 Turq Mountain Bike Frame.
+If your ideal ride consists of point-and-shoot-style rock gardens on steep chunky trails that you pedaled yourself up to, then you'll need a capable and trustworthy steed between your legs like the Yeti SB150 Turq Mountain Bike Frame.
 Equipped with 150mm of plush Switch Infinity travel, slacked out enduro race geometry, and monster truck 29-inch wheels, the SB150 is a race bred machine that's designed to get you down the mountain as fast as humanly possible.
 That being said, the steep 77-degree seat tube angle and inherent efficiency of the Switch Infinity platform means this bike is no slouch on the climbs either, easily handling long transfer stages and big backcountry rides that require a lot of elevation gain.
-Compared to its shorter travel sibling the SB130, the SB150 is much more composed on steep technical trails, and it does a better job carrying speed in wide open terrain than the longer travel SB165 thanks to the 29in wheels.
+Compared to its shorter travel sibling the SB130, the SB150 is much more composed on steep technical trails, and it does a better job carrying speed in variable terrain than the longer travel SB165 thanks to the 29in wheels.
 So if going fast is your priority and you want a capable bike that won't hold you back, get in touch with one of our bike gearheads and get started with building up your dream bike.

-Yeti's ride as well as they do largely because of the remarkable performance of the Switch Infinity suspension platform.
+The unmistakable Yeti ride quality comes from their Switch Infinity suspension design.
 Honestly, Switch Infinity is some of the best we've ridden.
-It's plush throughout the 6 inches of rear travel, delivering a smooth ride quality that feels like you've got more travel than the numbers show, and it maintains impressive traction across chattery small bumps and larger square-edged hits alike.
+It's plush throughout the 6 inches of rear travel, delivering a smooth ride quality that feels like you've got more travel than the numbers show, while maintaining impressive traction across chattery small bumps and square-edged hits alike.
 The key to its performance is the translating main pivot, aka the Switch Infinity link, which switches direction as the bike moves through its travel, providing excellent anti-squat characteristics for superior pedaling performance, and ideal suspension characteristics as it gets deeper into the travel.
 For the SB150, Yeti made the leverage ratio more progressive to provide greater compatibility with modern shocks and various rider weights and styles.
 The refined leverage ratio also gives the bike better small-bump compliance, quicker ramp-up in the midstroke for a more playful and supportive feel, and better bottom-out control while still allowing full travel usage.
-The refined suspension kinematics are attributable in part to the patent-pending wishbone shock extender, which also maximizes standover height and allows Yeti to fit a water bottle inside the front triangle—all while maintaining compatibility with a coil shock should you want to throw one on the bike later on.
+The SB150 is also the first to employ the patent-pending wishbone shock extender, which maximizes standover height and allows Yeti to fit a water bottle inside the front triangle, all while maintaining compatibility with a coil shock.

 On paper, the long, low, and slack geometry with plenty of suspension travel make the SB150 look like a wicked descender, and that it is.
-By using a 44mm shorter offset fork, Yeti was able to seriously slacken the real head angle for better stability on descents and high speeds, all while maintaining excellent steering precision as the shorter fork offset keeps the wheelbase length in check.
+By using a 44mm shorter offset fork, Yeti was able to seriously slacken the head tube angle for better stability on descents and high speeds, all while maintaining excellent steering precision as the shorter fork offset keeps the wheelbase length in check.
 The longer reach, steeper seat tube angle, and short chainstays help move the rider forward on the bike, keeping weight on the front wheel for better traction on steep chutes and chunky downhills.
-Paired with a metric Float X2 rear shock, this bike absolutely rips on the descents.
+Paired with a metric Factory X2 rear shock, this bike absolutely rips on the descents.

 These geometry benefits are not one-sided though, as the steeper seat angle, short-offset fork, and forward riding position help keep power to the pedals and the steering quick and nimble when climbing.
 Frankly, we were quite surprised with how well this bike goes uphill in spite of its enduro-focused geometry, clamoring up the loosest, steepest, and most ledgy terrain we could find with relative ease, enough to convince us the SB150 is worthy of being a one-bike quiver for riders who prioritize the descent.

 - 6in of Switch Infinity travel offers a plush yet supportive ride

-- TURQ carbon frame delivers optimal strength, stiffness, durability
+- TURQ carbon frame delivers optimal stiffness and minimal weight

 - Longer, lower, slacker geometry is super stable on the descents